How we work

 Resiliency and Adaptivity

-The ISD Foundation’s holistic planning approach is based on the belief that a neighborhood is robust, healthy, and resilient to various dynamic threats if it consists of multiple dimensions that are addressed and strengthened simultaneously.
+The ISD’s holistic planning approach is based on the belief that a neighborhood is robust, healthy, and resilient to various dynamic threats if it consists of multiple dimensions that are addressed and strengthened simultaneously.
 They can balance and complement each other, allowing the neighborhood to adapt to changing and often unpredictable conditions.

 The ISD Development Toolbox